Notes from the Uyghur Homeland

 Another day, when chatting with a Uyghur cab driver on my way to town centre, he pointed to a small camera at the right top corner of the cab, which I'd never noticed.
 He said: "Don't talk too much - it's all being recorded."
 He said that public security department takes care of these recordings and this is one of the ways they monitor suspicious activities.
 I asked him what "suspicious" meant.
 He replied, without a doubt, "separatist and terrorist."

 The conscious linkage of "separatist" and "terrorist"- and the disappearance of a distinction between the two -- is a steadily growing phenomenon.
-The two terms began to surface jointly in the official Chinese discourse of Xinjiang in the 1990s.
+The two terms began to surface jointly in the official Chinese political discourse in the 1990s.

 After September 11, 2001, the Chinese government began to internationalise its anti-separatist campaigns by publicising them outside China and linking them with the War on Terror of the Bush administration.

 In late 2008 and early 2009, Chinese authorities have intensified its implementation of harsh security controls throughout the region, before the Olympics Games.
 A White Paper on national defence was announced in January 2009, declaring a war on "the three threats (separatism, terrorism, religious extremism) to China's unity and security."